rajeevbrahma/Trashcan/README.md

 Step 4: Access the device profiles page on the service dashboard

 To use this service with IOT devices, we must create the device profiles first.
-As described in the “Overview” section, we have two devices, the virtual raspberry pi that interfaces with the IOTIFY trashcan simulator and the mobile app.
+As described in the “Overview” section, we have two devices, the raspberry pi that connected with the ultrasonic sensor mounted on top of the trash can and the mobile app.
 So to facilitate communication between the two devices, we will create a device profile for each.
 In the dashboard page, hover your mouse to left side menu to expand and bring it up.
 ![alt-tag](https://github.com/rajeevbrahma/Trashcan/blob/master/screenshots/step3.1.png)